terraform-linters/tflint/docs/rules/terraform_naming_convention.md

 #### `custom`

 The `custom` option defines a custom regex that the identifier must match.
 This option allows you to have a bit more finer-grained control over identifiers, letting you force certain patterns and substrings.

+#### `custom_formats`

+The `custom_formats` attribute defines additional formats that can be used in the `format` option.
+Like `custom`, it allows you to define a custom regular expression that the identifier must match, but it also lets you supply a description that will be shown when the check fails.
+Also, it allows you to reuse a custom regex.

+This attribute is a map, where the keys are the identifiers of the custom formats, and the values are objects with a `regex` and a `description` key.

 ## Examples